 Service provider SOA issues M-EVENT-REPORT confirmation.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Modify Active: Failure to Local SMS

 This scenario shows the broadcast of a modified active subscription that fails to one or more of the Local SMSs.